 The most important ingredients you’ll need for sourdough bread are flour, water, salt, and starter (sourdough culture).

 Lastly, you may want to use olive oil or butter to grease your working space.

-And by the way, have you had a chance to check out Lehman's Hardware Store (affiliate link)?
-This is one of our favorite sites for quality, Amish-made homestead tools and supplies at great prices
+And by the way, have you had a chance to check out Lehman's Hardware Store ?
+This is one of our favorite sites for quality, Amish-made homestead kitchen supplies, tools and more at great prices!

 How to Store Sourdough Bread